Alzheimer’s and dementia aren’t the same thing

 In the early stages, memory loss and other symptoms are usually mild.

-In later stages, common symptoms include problems with communication, complete dependence on others for care, loss of mobility, incontinence, problems eating, and unusual behaviors like repetitive questions, rummaging, or asking to go “home.”
+In later stages, common symptoms include problems with communication, complete dependence on others for care, loss of mobility, incontinence, problems eating, and challenging behaviors like repetitive questions, rummaging, wandering, or asking to go “home.”

 Alzheimer’s vs. dementia symptoms

 Because Alzheimer’s and other dementias cause cognitive impairment, symptoms for the various types of dementia often overlap.